 Cubic Bézier Curves

 Using the list of edge points that now include the original convex hull points and the newly created midpoints.
 I create a curve for each segment of the track by using the handles attached to each of the points.
-By calculating the arc-length of the segment I am able to dynamically adjust how many points are created along the segment, which insures that my points are close to being equally distributed along each curve.
+By calculating the arc-length of the segment I am able to dynamically adjust how many points are created along the segment, which ensures that my points are close to being equally distributed along each curve.

 Once each point on the curve has been placed and rotated towards the next point, I calculate two additional sub-points, to the left and right of the point.
 These subpoenas become the vertices for the tris and uv map.
 I then generate the mesh and place a texture onto it adding the lines to the edge of the track.